snailonbail/obsidian-vault/Roll Tempus/CurioBOT.md

 ~ level 2 ~
 * Hex Curse            - Wisdom       - Inflict "hex" to enemy, making user deal extra damage to that character
-* Agonizing Blast   - Charisma      -
+* Agonizing Blast   - Charisma      - Deals bonus damage for each effect the target has
-* Repeling Blast     - Wisdom
+* Repeling Blast     - Wisdom        - Chance of stunning the targer

 ~ level 3 ~
-* Mace Punch        - Strength
+* Mace Punch        - Strength       -  Cheap low damage attack

 >*Warlocks are seekers of the knowledge that lies hidden in the fabric of the multiverse.